Skip to content

 Infrastructure as a Service (IaaS)

-Infrastructure as a Service is a cloud infrastructure solution which provides you with computing resources such as servers, networking, storage, and data centre space on a demand basis.
-This reduces the need for you to invest in your own hardware and allows you to support the dynamic and ever changing workloads of modern business.
+Infrastructure as a Service is a cloud infrastructure solution that provides computing resources such as servers, networking, storage, and data centre space on a demand basis.
+This reduces the need for you to invest in your own hardware and allows you to support the dynamic and ever-changing workloads of modern businesses.